MarkVeerasingam/Battery-Simulator/README.md

 # Battery Simulator
-## A Batteries-Included API for Battery Simulations
+## A Batteries-Included API for Lithium Ion Battery Simulations

-This is a WIP API that contributes towards my final year project of a web based battery simulator for Atlantic Technological University.
+This is an API for simulation lithium ion battery behaviour a part of my final year project of a Battery Simulator for Atlantic Technological University.

-Python based lithium ion battery simulator api, built on [Pybamm](https://github.com/pybamm-team/PyBaMM) - Please go check them out!
+This API is built on [Pybamm](https://github.com/pybamm-team/PyBaMM), a battery simulation python package - Please go check them out!

-This API models batteries from the [BPX](https://github.com/FaradayInstitution/BPX) JSON Schema.
-2 Lithium Ion Models are provided in this API by About:Energy, NMC and LFP chemistries.

-The API encapsulates various simulation features and functionalities that a user can call from.

 ### Posting to the API: http://localhost:8084/simulate
 ## Example Post Request